Divya Drishti: 13 days later

 Mahima reveals that she was jealous of Vidya because she was given the Kaal Vijay Ratna by Guruji, rather than Mahima, his greatest pupil.
 Mahima vowed revenge and allied with Pishaachini to kill Vidya and get the gems.
-Mahima says she can bring back the dead family members with some magic water which she will give to them only if Divya-Drishti kill themselves.
-Divya-Drishti do so, releasing the Tatva Ratna, which Pishaachini takes and the Mayavi Ratna, which Mahima takes.
+Mahima says she can bring back the dead family members with some magic water which she will give to them only if Divya and Drishti kill themselves.
+They do so, releasing the Tatva Ratna, which Pishaachini takes and the Mayavi Ratna, which Mahima takes.
 The Kaal Vijay Ratna also came out but disappeared when Divya and Drishti touched hands.
 Divya and Drishti are resurrected once more, with the help of the two pearls inside the oyster.
 This came with news that both of them lost their new powers so Drishti can only see the future and Divya only has the power to change the future.
 Also, Drishti's children were due in 2 days.
-They return to the Shergill house and they hide in pisaachini's den, where the family is tricking Mahima and Pishaachini into thinking that Divya-Drishti's souls are alive.
+They return to the Shergill house and they hide in pisaachini's den, where the family is tricking Mahima and Pishaachini into thinking that Divya and Drishti's souls are alive.

 Guruji is revealed to be alive, having faked his death and being trapped in the cave by Mahima since then.
 He allies with Divya-Drishti, who are plotting to destroy Pishaachini and Mahima by turning them on one another.
 But later he reveals that the Kaal Vijay Ratna was cursed in the first place and he being greedy for powers could not join the three gems and hence approached Vidya, a pure soul who could possibly remove the curse but due to the chaos created by Pishaachini before Vidya touched it led the powers to be split to her children.
 He later disguised himself as Kaal Devta by killing the real Kaal Devta.
-Drishti gives birth to her twin children shortly after which Laal chakor is killed by pishachini and Kaal Devta by Rakshit.
+Drishti gives birth to her twin children shortly after which Laal chakor is killed by Pishachini and Kaal Devta by Rakshit.
 Pishaachini then acquires all three ratnas which she combines to form the blue Maha Ratna.
 She transforms into Maha Pishaachini and tries to kill Divya and Drishti but Lord Shiva ends her once and for all.
 Divya-Drishti are later revealed to have lost their powers which they are okay with.
 Drishti's twins are later shown to have Divya-Drishti's powers, while the Maha Ratna, thought to have gone back to Lord Shiva, is revealed to still be on Earth and Drishti's children gain them.